bloy/mike.bloy.org/content/pages/resume.markdown

       title: Lead Software Engineer
       duties:
         - Develop and maintain applications related to system integration
+        - Support and maintain RabbitMQ servers
+        - Support legacy Java and proprietary Oracle integration software
         - Provide expertise on Python development and Linux devops
         - Provide estimates and design for enhancements and new software
-        - Mentor and delegate other software engineers
+        - Mentor and delegate to other software engineers
-        - Act as a Team Lead for project work
-        - Take part in on-call rotation for support notifications

     - id: ccap
       name: State of Wisconsin Court System (Omni Resources)